Towards 6G Holographic Localization: Enabling Technologies and Perspectives: Abstract

 \section{Abstract}

-In the last years, we have experienced the evolution of wireless localization from being a simple add-on feature for enabling specific applications, to becoming an essential characteristic of wireless cellular networks, as for \ac{6G} cellular networks.
-This perspective paper will revolve around the role of radio localization in all the cellular generations, from \ac{1G} to \ac{6G}, and it speculates about the idea of holographic localization enabled by the advent of large intelligent surfaces, made of metamaterials.
-Along this line, we briefly introduce the current state-of-the-art of the available technologies, and we illustrate the road ahead with the inherent challenges brought by this new technology.
+In the last years, we have experienced the evolution of wireless localization from being a simple add-on feature for enabling specific applications to become an essential characteristic of wireless cellular networks, as for \ac{6G} cellular networks.
+This paper illustrates the importance of radio localization and its role in all the cellular generations, from \ac{1G} to \ac{6G}.
+Also, it speculates about the idea of holographic localization where the characteristics of \ac{EM} waves, including the spherical wavefront in near-field, are fully controlled and exploited to achieve better wireless localization.
+Along this line, we briefly overview possible technologies, such as large intelligent surfaces, and challenges to realize holographic localization.
+To corroborate our vision, we also include a numerical example that confirms the potentialities of holographic localization.